 How Specific Goals Help the Organization Move Forward

 When setting goals, the organization's vision should be kept in mind.
 The vision of an organization should be used to build a plan to set goals both in the short and long-term.

 In addition to companywide goals, each individual department should have goals that support the goals of the organization.
 Employee goals should support the goals of the department in which they work.

 SMART goals are meant to be easily understandable and should help employees know what level of performance and development they should be striving toward.
 SMART goals can include both performance goals and development goals.

 If you need help with understanding employee goals, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.